-William came with his brother John and sister Elizabeth (listed as Mary most other places) to Kentucky from Pennsylvania in about 1780 and went into a fort at what was then called "Bryant's Station.
+William came with his brother John and sister Elizabeth (listed as Mary most other places) to Kentucky from Pennsylvania in about 1780 and went into a fort at what was then called "Bryant's Station".
 Although this reference says, in addition, that they went to Washington Co., Kentucky, they must have spent some time in Lincoln County, where William was married in 1782, before eventually settling in Washington Co. (actually, Nelson Co., because Washington Co. wasn't formed until 1792).
 Their first child's birth was recorded in Nelson Co. in 1784.
 On 22 December 1790, William purchased 200 acres from Matthew Walton for 40 pounds.
 The land was located on the south side of Alhey's (probably misspelled, should be "Alvey's") Run, one mile from its mouth into Cartwrights Creek, and laid next to his father's 200 acres.
 [Deed was recorded in Nelson Co., Kentucky, Deed Book 4, p.
 192-193.]

 Apparently, William moved his family to Hardin Co., Kentucky, sometime prior to 1792, because his third child, Penelope, was born there on 11 February 1792.
-He was listed, however, as a tithable on the Washington County, Kentucky, list of taxpayers for the years 1792 to 1796 [Washington County Taxpayers, 1792-1799, compiled by Sanders].
+He was listed, however, as a tithable on the Washington County, Kentucky list of taxpayers for the years 1792 to 1796 [Washington County Taxpayers, 1792-1799, compiled by Sanders].
 In 1796, William and his wife Mary sold their 200 acres in Washington Co., Kentucky, to Jacob Walls, who paid 245 pounds for the property [deed recorded in Washington County Deed Book A, p.
-324-325 on 3 March1796].
+324-325 on 3 March 1796].
 William is listed in the 1810 and 1820 U.S./Kentucky censuses as living in Hardin Co., Kentucky, and is also included on the tax list of Hardin Co. for 1817.

-Enlisted in the Army at age 24 and served in the Revolutionary War.
+He enlisted in the Army at age 24 and served in the Revolutionary War.

 Virginia Archives have the following payroll of Capt.
 Abm.
-Kellers Company Continued at the Illinois under the Command of Col. George Rogers Clark Commencing the 14th of December 1778 & Ending 8th of May 1779:
+Kellers Company, continued at the Illinois under the command of Col. George Rogers Clark commencing the 14th of December 1778 & Ending 8th of May 1779:

-Name Rank Enlisted Discharged Served
+Name Rank Enlisted Discharged Served Dollars Currency

 William Slack Private December 14, 1778 May 8, 1779 145